-Certain digital cameras, such as the DiMAGE 7Hi, or DiMAGE A1, use a special file format called Minolta-RAW.
+Certain digital cameras, such as the DiMAGE 7Hi, A1, and A2, use a special file format called RAW.
 This file can only be read and processed by the DiMAGE Viewer software.
 To open a RAW file, simply double click on it in the thumbnail display